okio-ai/nendo/README.md

 - Integrated essentials for audio processing and library management.
 - An extensible plugin architecture and growing ecosystem of AI Audio plugins.
 - Easily combinable tools that together address a wide range of use cases.
+- Support for storing, managing and retrieving embedding vectors.

 ## Requirements